qcaladin/qcaladin_sidequest_W6/README.md

 ## Description

-This matches the structure of the original game from week 6 example 5, but with changes in background, characters and added sounds
+This matches the structure of the original game from week 6 example 5, but with changes in background, and characters.
+Save the blobs and get rid of enemy blocking your path

 ---

 ## Interaction Instructions

 Press A/D or ←/→ to move Left/Right Press W/S or ↑/ ↓ to move Up/Down
+Press Space to attack / hit the enemy

 ---